pmanzoni/pyUputronics/README.md

 # Roadmap

-95% of functions for the hoperf LoRa capabilities are implemented.
-Functions will be added when necessary.
-The test coverage is rather low but we intend to change that soon.

 ### Semtech SX1272/3 vs. SX1276/7/8/9
-**pyhoperf** is not entirely compatible with the 1272.
+**pyUputronics** is not entirely compatible with the 1272.
 The 1276 and 1272 chips are different and the interfaces not 100% identical.
 For example registers 0x26/27.
-But the pyhoperf library should get you pretty far if you use it with care.
+But the pyUputronics library should get you pretty far if you use it with care.
 Here are the two datasheets:
 * [Semtech - SX1276/77/78/79 - 137 MHz to 1020 MHz Low Power Long Range Transceiver](http://www.semtech.com/images/datasheet/sx1276_77_78_79.pdf)
 * [Semtech SX1272/73 - 860 MHz to 1020 MHz Low Power Long Range Transceiver](http://www.semtech.com/images/datasheet/sx1272.pdf)